camunda/camunda-optimize-examples/optimize-sso-keycloak-example/README.md

 ## Run docker-compose

-1. Build all images with `docker-compose build`
-2. Login to private Camunda Docker EE Registry with `docker login registry.camunda.cloud` Use your EE LDAP credentials to log in.
+1. Login to private Camunda Docker EE Registry with `docker login registry.camunda.cloud`, use your EE LDAP credentials to log in.
-3. Start all images `docker-compose up -d`
+2. Start all images along with providing the Optimize version you want to run `OPTIMIZE_VERSION=3.6.0 docker-compose up -d`

 ## Open Optimize

-Open `http://localhost:8095` in a web browser and log in with `demo:notdemo`
+Open `http://sso-proxy.localtest.me/` in a web browser and log in with `demo:password`

 # Some more background